We Are The Land, The Land Is Us

 The Maya Q’anjob’al people possess profound wisdom and agricultural knowledge and have forged meaningful connections with other indigenous groups in Nebraska; however, we are also a displaced indigenous people, and many of us live in economic poverty.
 We propose combining this indigenous wisdom and knowledge with recent advancements in regenerative agriculture to create a food production system that will provide healthy, local food, lift Maya people out of poverty in Nebraska in our traditional homeland, and contribute to broad economic development.

-The mission of this project is to anchor the Q’anjob’al community’s ancient relationship with the land, create employment, build collective wealth, ensure access to healthy food, restore traditions and culture, and support holistic physical, mental, emotional and spiritual health, and heal our water and soil through Indigenous-based agricultural practices.
+The mission of this project is to anchor the Maya Q’anjob’al community’s ancient relationship with the land, create employment, build collective wealth, ensure access to healthy food, restore traditions and culture, support holistic physical, mental, emotional and spiritual health, and heal our water and soil through Indigenous-based agricultural practices.

-In the meantime, we have built a community garden at our Maya Community Center in South Omaha.
+The Maya community came together to create a community garden at our Maya Community Center in South Omaha.
 After a blessing ceremony led by Maya spiritual leaders, we planted the garden with seeds from Sacred Seed.
-With this garden we are teaching ourselves and our community about Indigenous and regenerative agriculture techniques and help them access healthy, local food in this time of crisis.
+With this garden we are teaching ourselves and our community about Indigenous and regenerative agriculture techniques and helping ourselves to access healthy, local culturally-appropriate food.